 Real estate referral fees are fees paid when one agent or broker refers a client to another agent or broker based on the eventual commission when the sale closes.
 Real estate referral fees range from 20% to 35%, but the standard fee is about 25% of the earned commission.

-The reason for a realtor referral could be as simple as a client moving out of state or to a neighborhood the agent doesn’t know too well.
+The reason for a real estate agent referral could be as simple as a client moving out of state or to a neighborhood the agent doesn’t know too well.
 In other cases, an existing client may want to explore commercial purchases or properties that the existing residential agent has no familiarity with.

 In this article, we will discuss typical real estate referral fee rates, how they work, and provide you with a free contract template that you can use.

 The 4 Basic Steps to Referring your Real Estate Client